 Let’s explore each of these steps more in-depth.

 Step 1: Pick a (sub)niche

-Our top-level niche is basketball, but in order to make money with this sport, you must niche down.
+Our top-level niche is basketball, but you must niche down to make money with this sport.
 When I refer to niching down, I mean discussing topics that are less competitive and more targeted.

 There are a few reasons why you’d want to niche down in this and any other niche as a beginner.

 First, niching down allows you to create content that has a better chance of ranking organically.
-Regardless of the platform, we choose (I’ll discuss platform selection later in this post) there will be heavy competition on popular keywords like “basketball,” “NBA,” “WNBA,” and the like.
+Second, regardless of the platform we choose (I’ll discuss platform selection later in this post), there will be heavy competition on popular keywords like “basketball,” “NBA,” “WNBA,” and the like.

 However, if we spend a little more time niching down, we may be able to find areas that are far less competitive and will allow us to rank higher in search results.
-While there isn’t a hard and fast rule, I recommend niching down 3 or 4 levels if you’re just starting out with content creation and affiliate marketing.
+So, while there isn’t a hard and fast rule, I recommend niching down 3 or 4 levels if you’re starting with content creation and affiliate marketing.